-Our team of licensed, experienced therapists use the most current, evidence-based treatment modalities to provide clinically sophisticated and comprehensive treatment to address a wide range of issues, including but not limited to, the following profiles, diagnoses, and struggles:
+Our team of licensed, experienced therapists use the most current, evidence-based therapeutic modalities to provide clinically sophisticated and comprehensive treatment to address a wide range of issues, including but not limited to, the following mental health profiles, diagnoses, and struggles:

 - Low Self Esteem and Poor Self Concept

 - Body Image Issues